ModDota/moddota.github.io/_articles/assets/particles/falling-cherry-blossom-petal-for-spring-mood-particle.md

 <h4>Radius random</h4>
 <p>
-In reality, petals are not the same size every where, so I set the values as followed.
+In reality, petals are not the same size everywhere, so I set the values as follows.
 </p>

 |Field|Value|